cdfoundation/sig-interoperability/docs/meetings.md

 ## Agenda and Notes

 Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@cdf-sig-interoperability/ry3TTB5DL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
 Please click edit button to edit the document.

+### August 6, 2020

+#### Participants
+  - \<addme\>

+#### Agenda and Notes
+  - Action Item Review, All
+  - Publicizing the work we are doing, All
+      - Should we start working on publishing something like a whitepaper to talk about the challenges, trends, progress and call-for-action?
+  - Reusable Libraries, All
+      - Should we have a workstream to drive & coordinate this work and work with setting things up?
+  - [Lighthouse](https://github.com/jenkins-x/lighthouse) Presentation, Andrew Beyer, CloudBees
+  - \<addme\>

+#### Action Items
+  - **In progress**: Fatih to talk to Jacque to update the invitation with HackMD link: [Issue created in CDF backlog](https://github.com/cdfoundation/foundation/issues/201).

+#### Meeting Recording
+  - \<addme\>

 ### July 23, 2020